 The Town of Headcounts is both an exceptionally well acted, stunning sci-fi thriller that will spark your curiosity and keep you on the edge of your seat, and a powerful dystopian drama that asks all the right questions and answers them with unmistakable, everpresent socio-political commentary.
 As entertaining as it is thought-provoking, The Town of Headcounts is ironic enough to be compelling and bleak enough to act as a wake-up call, and confirms Araki Shinji as a masterful storyteller, and a director to keep an eye on.

-The Town of Headcounts (Ninzu No Machi) was screened at the Vancouver International Film Festival, and it’s currently available to watch online, on the festival’s website, until October 7, 2020: click here to find out how.
+The Town of Headcounts (Ninzu No Machi) was screened at the Vancouver International Film Festival in October 2020.